KinetekEnergy/dnhs-darkmode/README.md

 ## How to use

 1. Install [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) extension.
-The link is to for the Firefox Add-ons store, but the extension may be available on other browsers.
+The link is for the Firefox Add-ons store, but the extension may be available on other browsers.
 2. Open the extension.
 3. Click "Write new style as UserCSS"
 4. Paste the CSS in.